DSU-Digital-Sound-Design/f-25-dad-424-sound-design-for-games/content/lectures/week-8/automating-audio-with-parameters-1/index.md

 ### 3. Add and Automate the Distance Parameter

 The **Distance** parameter is one of FMOD’s built-in parameters.
-For FMOD 2.0 and newer, there are six: Distance, Direction, Speed, Orientation, Elevation, and Cone Angle.
+There are six built-in parameters: Distance, Direction, Speed, Orientation, Elevation, and Cone Angle.

+Built-in parameters automatically update based on the listener’s position relative to the sound source in 3D space.

+See more information here: [FMOD Built-In Parameters](https://www.fmod.com/docs/2.03/studio/parameters-reference.html#built-in-parameters)

 **To add and automate Distance:**